charredUtensil/groundhog/src/core/architects/utils/README.md

 dedicating _most_ of the scripting toward monster spawning.
 The goal is a system that spawns monsters:

-- Using the existing dungeon generatin algorithm as much as possible.
+- Using the existing dungeon generation algorithm as much as possible.
 - With special provisions for certain areas that allows some to be "safe" but others to be particularly dangerous.
 - In defined "waves" of multiple monsters to deal with at once, between lulls